green726/nvim_config_manager/README.md

 # Information
 The program quite simply links a number to your neovim config init.lua (or vimrc) paths allowing you to easily manage multiple configurations.
 It creates a .txt file in your neovim config directory that contains all of your added configuration.

+# WHY?
+I was sick and bored.
+Result is dumb C code.